xiix0/scam/README.md

-You will live to see your grandchildren.
+You will always have good luck in your personal affairs.